 - Pain medicine: You may be given a prescription medicine to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.

 - Muscle relaxers help decrease pain and muscle spasms.

 - Epidural steroid medicine: This may include both an anesthetic (numbing medicine) and a steroid, which may decrease swelling and relieve pain.
 It is given as a shot close to the spine in the area where you have pain.

 - X-rays: This is a picture of the bones and tissues in your back, hip, thigh, or leg.
 This test may show other problems, such as fractures (broken bones).

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your hips, thighs, and legs.
 The pictures may show your sciatic nerve, muscles, and blood vessels.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your hips, thighs, and legs.
 An MRI may show damaged nerves, muscles, bones, and blood vessels.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.